mturley/trpc-starter/README.md

 # trpc-starter

-Starter app with Node, tRPC and React
+A barebones starter NodeJS+React app in TypeScript using tRPC for APIs.